gunblues/PolarBearFootprint/README.md

   3. Write your own webserver config by refering to PolarBearFootprint/config
   4. cp -r PolarBearFootprint/app/* Your_DocumentRoot
   5. Modify Your_DocumentRoot/application/models/MyAction.php (My Usage is push to redis and then logstash pop from it)
+  6. If you want to include js at client side, modify Your_DocumentRoot/assets/js/pbfp.js (find your_host at file and change it)
   6. Put code (include js or image) at client side
   7. Start to gather!!